SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2018-01-18-Using-the-SESYNC-Cluster.md

 ## Connect via RStudio server

-Connect to the RStudio server at `rstudio.sesync.org` For more information, (see)[link to rstudio page].
+Connect to the RStudio server at `rstudio.sesync.org` For more information, [see](https://cyberhelp.sesync.org/quickstart/rstudio-server.html).
 Write or load the R code you wish to submit to the cluster and save it in a file.
-For more information on writing code that makes optimal use of the cluster, please see the (rslurm package documatation)[link] and/or this (example)[blog post].
+For more information on writing code that makes optimal use of the cluster, please see the [rslurm package documatation](https://cran.r-project.org/web/packages/rslurm/index.html).
 Let's assume for now your R script is called `myRcode.R`

 Create a new file in the RStudio editor (File -> New File -> Text File).
 Save it as `submit.sh` in the same folder as `myRcode.R`.
 Type and save the following:
 ```